No-resonance conditions, random matrices, and quantum chaotic models: Equilibration and recurrence

+The idea of this proof could be applied to higher moments as well as other invariant ensembles.
+Usually the GUE and GOE are of interest, but progress has been made studying the spectral form factor for other matrix ensembles.
+For example see \cite{forrester2021differential,forrester2021quantifying,cipolloni2023spectral}.
+The $q$-level spectral form factor can be computed explicitly, but it is a computationally heavy task.
+For reference see \cite{liu2018spectral}, where it is computed but for ensembles that are not unfolded.

-As we demonstrate in appendix \ref{sec:RMTq23}, the spectrum of the random matrix Hamiltonian likewise experiences level-attraction for $q\geq 2$.
-However, despite the presence of level-attraction, the above RMT result indicates that we still should expect $\mu_q \to 0$ indicating equilibration on average of our observable.
+As we demonstrate in appendix \ref{sec:RMTq23}, the spectrum of the random matrix Hamiltonian likewise experiences Poisson statistics for $q\geq 2$.
+However, despite the presence of Poisson statistics, the above RMT result indicates that we still should expect $\mu_q \to 0$ indicating equilibration of our observable.